wlillisdev/tasty_tipples/README.md

 ## Checkout
 - Here the shopper fills out his or her contact details, delivery address, and card number.
-- If the user is signed in and has delivery information saved in their profile, the delivery details and email address will be automatically filled in.
+- If the user is signed in and has save delivery information box ticked it will be saved it to their profile, the delivery details and email address will be automatically filled in the next time they make a purchase.
-- A box can also be ticked for new users so all their delivery details are saved to their profile.

 - <img src="assets/readme/checkout.png" alt="checkout page" width="650"/>

 - The order summary will also appear to the right.